mende273/KtorAndroidClientExample/README.md

 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - The ViewModel is designed to store and manage UI-related data in a lifecycle conscious way.
 - [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#stateflow) - StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.

-## Build-tool
-You need to have [Android Studio Flamingo or above](https://developer.android.com/studio/preview) to build this project.